Wghaaj/g-g-weekend/README.md

 # Classes

-- Use .big-container-width for header and footer.
+- Use .big-container for header and footer and main.
-- Use .small-container-width for main.
+- Use .small-container for some articles in main.
-- For all other classes, check home.scss.
+- For all other classes, check files in scss folder.

 # SCSS